 Griffin is a medium-sized city located in the state of Georgia.
 With a population of 22,878 people and 12 constituent neighborhoods, Griffin is the 38th largest community in Georgia.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Griffin is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Griffin is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Griffin who work in office and administrative support (12.30%), sales jobs (12.02%), and teaching (8.21%).
+There are especially a lot of people living in Griffin who work in office and administrative support (14.30%), sales jobs (11.74%), and food service (10.04%).

 The most common language spoken in Griffin is English.
-Other important languages spoken here include Spanish and Gujarathi.
+Other important languages spoken here include Spanish and Langs. of India.